-Navigating Ambiguous Loss: How to Cope and Move Forward
+Navigating Ambiguous Loss: How to Cope and Move On

 by Erika Slater

 Ambiguous loss is a term used to describe the confusion, grief, and uncertainty experienced when something or someone has gone missing in an ambiguous way.
-It could be due to physical distance, psychological separation, mental illness, or even death without closure.
-Ambiguous loss can often cause long-term emotional distress if not appropriately addressed.
+It could be due to physical distance, psychological separation, divorce or even death without closure – this type of loss is sometimes called type-one ambiguous loss.
+Type-two ambiguous loss is typical in a serious mental disorder and Alzheimer’s due to personality and cognitive changes.
+Ambiguous grief can often cause long-term emotional distress if not appropriately addressed.
 In this blog post, we will explore what precisely ambiguous loss is, how it affects us emotionally and psychologically, and practical strategies for coping with it and seeking professional help where necessary so that you can move forward after experiencing it.

 Table of Contents: